About

 • Not a tax agent.Zelvo helps you organise records and estimate your position.
 It doesn't file for you, and using it doesn't create a tax-agent relationship.

-• Not data-hungry.No ads, no cross-site tracking, no model training, no selling of your records.
+• Not data-hungry.No ads, no profile-based ad targeting, no AI training on your records, no selling your data.
+Basic analytics are used to understand how the app is used — details in the Privacy Policy.
 The business model is landlords, not advertisers.

 Who it's for